• Skip to primary navigation

 Find lots of ideas on my breakfast recipes page, including my tasty blueberry chia pudding and my blackberry maple chia pudding.
 Some recent fun recipes to enjoy:

 I'm always in the kitchen, so come join me on Instagram, Facebook and Pinterest to be the first to hear of new recipes!
-And I love hearing from you, so please do leave a star rating or comment if you tried the recipe!
+And I love hearing from you, so please do leave a star rating ⭐⭐⭐ or comment if you've tried the recipe!

 📖 Recipe

-two glass jars of coffee chia pudding on a cream fluted plate with star anise.
+coffee chia pudding in two glasses on a cream plate next to star anise.

 Coffee Chia Pudding